Install Emacs on Windows

 C:/programs2/emacs-30.1/lib

-Double-click on the shortcut to run it.
+Let’s create a desktop shortcut pointing to C:\programs2\emacs-30.1\bin\emacs.exe, then double-click it.
 Emacs should launch.

-(Advanced users can know the location of this default directory by at least three methods: (i) (expand-file-name "~") (ii) (getenv "HOME") or (iii) M-x dired then choose the ~ directory by typing ~ directly just after the proposed directory.)
+(The initiated can uncover this default directory via at least three methods: (i) (expand-file-name "~"), (ii) (getenv "HOME"), or (iii) M-x dired and type ~ directly after the proposed directory.)

-Let’s suppose we want to store configuration files in the same directory as Emacs (but we can do it elsewhere): C:\programs2\emacs-30.1\
+Let’s suppose we want to store configuration files in the same directory as Emacs, namely C:\programs2\emacs-30.1\ — though nothing ties us to that choice.

-In C:\programs2\emacs-30.1\, let’s now create a .emacs.d directory, and, in this directory, an init.el file with the following content:
+Inside C:\programs2\emacs-30.1\, let’s now create a .emacs.d directory and, in it, an init.el file with the following content:

 (message "Here is init.el file.
 Emacs version is %s" (emacs-version))

-Let’s close Emacs (File > Quit in the menus or Ctrl-X Ctrl-C keyboard shortcut) and restart it.
+Let’s close Emacs (File > Quit menu, or Ctrl-X Ctrl-C keyboard shortcut) and restart it.

-Let’s now display the content of the Messages buffer, for example through the Buffers menu or through the keyboard shortcut Ctrl-x Ctrl-b.
-The buffer content should show the text
+Let’s display the content of the Messages buffer — via the Buffers menu or the keyboard shortcut Ctrl-x Ctrl-b.
+The text should show:

 Here is init.el file.
 Emacs version is […]

-… which proves that our init.el file has been properly loaded.
+Proof that our init.el has been properly loaded.